xTechon/Sys_Soft_class/README.md

 `SIC_Docs` contains documentation about the SIC Device

 ---
-The Readmes in the directories contain the project specifications
+The Readmes in the directories contain the project specifications<br>
+The `Device_Driver` can be run on the SICVM: https://github.com/ScottPiersall/SICVM